Averyblack/Portfolio/README.md

 ![alt text](Capture.PNG)

 #### Bioinformatic tool
   This is a DNA analyzing bioinformatic tool made based on Finding Hidden Messages in DNA (Bioinformatics I) course on Coursera provided by University of California San Diego, and my own effort.
 Current features include transcription, translation, enzymatic restriction and finding origin of replication.
+Curently still in progress as I am constantly adding or improving features.
 Used libraries:
 * PyQt
 * MatPlotLib